-Assam: Mob assaults doctor after Covid patient dies, CM promises action against accused
+Assam doctor assaulted, hospitalised after mob attack over Covid patient’s death

 Dr Seuj Kumar Senapati, who was posted at the centre in Udali locality in Hojai district, has been hospitalised and is in a stable condition.

 A mob on Tuesday assaulted a doctor at a Covid-19 care centre in Assam after a patient died during treatment, the police said.
-They added that that 24 suspects have been arrested so far.
+They added that 24 suspects have been arrested so far.

 The doctor, identified as Dr Seuj Kumar Senapati, was posted at the centre in Udali locality in Hojai district.
 A video doing the rounds on social media showed the doctor being beaten up with a metal object.
 The doctor was hospitalised and is now in a stable condition.